vitruv-tools/Maven-Build-Parent/README.md

 For building aggregated updatesites with the CBI aggregator, the aggregator file named `updatesite.aggr` has to be placed within the project's main folder to enable building the updatesite.

+### MWE2 Workflows

+The POM preconfigures the automatic execution of MWE2 workflow executions placed in projects under `workflow/clean.mwe2` for cleanup purposes and under `workflow/generate.mwe2` for generation purposes.
+The Maven build automatically replaces the variable `workspaceRoot` with the proper path to the workspace root during the build process.
+So every `mwe2` file should use that variable to define the workspace root for execution within Eclipse (usually relative to the project folder) to be then automatically adjusted during a Maven build.

 ## Deployment

 ### Automatic